Cybersecurity consulting

 Social Engineering Attacks

-Social engineering as a method of attack is not a new concept.
+Social engineering as a method of attack isn’t a new concept.
 Individuals and hackers have been using these people-focused deception techniques for decades to manipulate targets and extract sensitive information.

-However, the adoption and usage of social engineering as a primary method of cyber attacks has dramatically risen in the past five to seven years.
-As more organizations developed an online presence, fully integrated their email and network access, and expanded their digital footprint, the use of social engineering has come to represent one of the easiest and most successful exploit methods for an attacker.
+However, the adoption and usage of social engineering as a primary method of cyberattacks has dramatically risen in the past few years.
+As organizations continue to develop their online presence, fully integrate their email and network access, and expand their digital footprint, social engineering has become one of the easiest, most successful methods for an attacker to exploit.

-It is important to note that many cyber attackers are part of a group or organization run as a for-profit business.
+It’s important to note that many cyber attackers are part of a group or organization run as a for-profit business.
 Just like a board or executive suite, attackers are focused on key metrics such as the bottom line and achieving a high return on investment.
+It pays to keep in mind that the bad guys are highly organized, motivated, and compensated.

-Rather than spending hours, days, or weeks attempting to penetrate your security infrastructure with sophisticated attacks and advanced persistent threats, today attackers see a higher ROI and success rate through widespread phishing email attacks.
-In a matter of hours, the attacker can develop a customized email attack that will be distributed to hundreds or thousands of addresses.
-One single click is all it takes to fall victim and for the attacker to capitalize.
+Rather than spending hours, days, or weeks attempting to penetrate your security infrastructure with sophisticated attacks and advanced persistent threats, hackers realize a higher ROI and success rate through widespread phishing email attacks.
+In a matter of hours, they can develop a customized phishing email to distribute to hundreds or thousands of addresses.
+One single click is all it takes for an employee to fall victim while criminals capitalize.

-When you consider the number of employees in your organization, and the number of emails each employee receives on a daily basis; the expansiveness and diversity of the “attack surface” (the end users) is a gold mine.
-In combination with end users having elevated credentials and weak passwords, an attack is probable.
+When you consider the number of employees in your organization and the number of emails each employee receives on a daily basis, the expansiveness and diversity of the “attack surface” (the end users) is a gold mine for criminals.
+This in combination with the elevated credentials and weak passwords of many end users mean an attack is likely.

 What can you do?
 Combining real phishing exercises with in-the-moment feedback and training is the best way to educate and improve your end users’ security awareness.

 While many organizations implement an annual security training module, educating end users requires ongoing efforts.
-The consistent efforts should encompass content specific training, focused on the types of social engineering and ransomware attacks being delivered today.
+Consistent training should be content-specific and focused on current styles of social engineering and ransomware attacks.

-Organizations who implement an internal phishing education program have seen dramatic results in improving their end users’ awareness and ability to detect phishing attempts.
+Organizations who implement an internal phishing education program have seen dramatic improvements in end user awareness and ability to detect potential attacks.
 Effective programs deliver phishing emails to internal resources and monitor which users open the email, click on the link, download the attachment, and authenticate to the fake website.
-With each failure, targeted training can be delivered to the end user to help them identify what went wrong, and provide meaningful examples of how to improve.
+With each failure, targeted training can be delivered to the end user to help them identify what went wrong and provide meaningful examples of how to improve.

-Clients who have adopted the exercise and training program have seen a dramatic improvement to end user’s performance.
-Results have shown that upon undergoing exercises for a few months, the percentage of failures (employees who click on the link) decreased from an initial 50-60% in their first campaign, to under three percent.
+Results from clients who have adopted an exercise and training program show that after a few months, the percentage of failures (employees who click on the link) decreases from an initial 50-60% in the first campaign to under three percent.

 For more information and help with implementing a campaign of your own, contact our cybersecurity team.